($1,164) Cost to ship a car from Columbia, SC to St. Paul, MN

 The best Columbia to St. Paul car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Columbia to St. Paul:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Columbia to St. Paul:

 - Best for Real-Time Tracking: Nexus Auto Transport